 I read about making snack packs and I knew it would be perfect for my bunch.
-I got some sandwich bags and filed them with a piece of fruit, bread sticks, yogurt, sweets and crisp the girl both excitedly helped.
+I got some sandwich bags and filed them with a piece of fruit, bread sticks, yogurt, sweets and crisp.
 We didn’t need to buy any over-priced snacks and we didn’t run out of anything.

-Again this was nice and easy because we drove, however if you are flying, things like water bottles are worth taking as there are places to fill these up around the park.
+Again this was nice and easy because we drove.However if you are flying, things like water bottles are worth taking.
+You will find there are places to fill these up around the park.

-I made sure we stocked up on Disney ears before we left England.
-I got my girls some reduced from Claire’s Accessories (you could get them even cheaper from the likes of Primark) and I made sure we took autograph books with us.
+We stocked up on Disney ears before we left England.
+I got my girls some reduced from Claire’s Accessories (you could get them even cheaper from the likes of Primark).
+I also made sure we took autograph books with us.

-I still let the girls choose a little something from the shops in Disney so they were super excited but it meant they weren’t spending their money on over priced accessories.
+The girls were allowed to choose a little something from the shops in Disney so they were still super excited.
+However it meant they weren’t spending their money on over priced accessories.